October 29, 2025

 The following frequently asked questions (FAQs) provide further information about the Federal Reserve's secondary market transactions in Treasury securities.

-In what Treasury securities does the Desk operate?
+In what Treasury securities will the Desk operate?

-What are the limits on System Open Market Account (SOMA) holdings of any one Treasury issue?
+What are the limits on the SOMA holdings of any one Treasury issue?

-The Desk limits SOMA holdings to a maximum of 70 percent of the total outstanding amount of any individual Treasury security.
+The Desk will limit SOMA holdings to a maximum of 70 percent of the total outstanding amount of any individual Treasury security.

 What are the limits on SOMA purchases of any one Treasury issue?